 The nearest gas station from camp is across the street.

 It’s good you fill up before the ride so people don’t wait on you.
 I always tell people to fill up after the ride before heading back to camp.
-You also don’t want to miss the pre-ride meeting in the morning and worry about how to get gas.
+You also don’t want to miss the pre-ride meeting in the morning while worrying to get gas.

-We recommend that you have enough fuel all the time.
+We recommend that you have enough fuel for your chosen route.
 Your mileage may vary, but we always say 150 miles of mixed dirt and pavement is a good start.

 RIDING & CONSIDERATIONS